mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-edgelb/dcos-edgelb-pool-list/index.md

 # Description
-The `dcos edgelb pool list` command lists the names of all pools.
+The `dcos edgelb pool list` command allows you to list the names of all pools.

 # Usage